BonzaiThePenguin/WikiSort/Chapter 1: Useful Tools.md

 <br/><br/>
 <b>Binary search</b><br/>
-Binary searching works by checking the <i>middle</i> of the current range, and if the value is greater than it checks the right side, and if the value is less it checks the left side.
+Binary searching works by checking the <i>middle</i> of the current range, and if the value is greater it checks the right side, and if the value is less it checks the left side.
 This repeats until there's only one item left.
 This is an O(log n) operation, which is much more efficient than linear searching, but it only works when the items in the array are in order.
 Fortunately since this is a <i>sorting algorithm</i>, there are many situations where items in an array will be in order!

 This sorting algorithm uses two variants of the binary search, one for finding the first place to insert a value in order, and the other for finding the <i>last</i> place to insert the value.
 If the value does not yet exist in the array these two functions return the same index, but otherwise the last index will be greater.